 Finding places to eat in excursion regions is usually no problem – but I’ve brought you a few tips that will help you avoid falling into the next tourist trap.

-Fancy a little snack?
-In keeping with the maritime vibe at the lake, I recommend a stop at the Edersee fish smokehouse in Rehbach.
-Here you can get finely smoked, juicy salmon trout from the in-house smoker, neatly prepared in a crispy roll with a delicious honey and mustard dressing.
+Fancy a snack?
+In keeping with the maritime vibe at the lake, I recommend a stop at the fish smokehouse Edersee in Rehbach.
+Here you get finely smoked, juicy salmon trout from the in-house smoker, neatly parried in a crispy roll with a delicious honey-mustard dressing that I would have loved to polish off a second one.

 Fischräucherei Edersee, Strandweg 11, 34549 Edertal-Rehbach